danielbutnar/quick-email-sender/README.md

 Run the following command in your terminal or command prompt, replacing the recipient email, subject, and message with your desired values:

 `sh`
-`python send_email.py recipient@example.com "Your email subject" "Your email message`
+`python send_email.py recipient@example.com "Your email subject" "Your email message"`

 ## Automation